jazzband/django-oauth-toolkit/README.rst

 * #448: Added support for customizing applications' allowed grant types
 * #141: The `is_usable(request)` method on the Application model can be overridden to dynamically enable or disable applications.
+* #434: Relax URL patterns to allow for UUID primary keys

 0.11.0 [2016-12-1]
 ~~~~~~~~~~~~~~~~~~